 - 6-10 Years: 390

 - 50-64 Years: 53,384

 - 65+: 26,515

 Myths and Facts About Organ Donation

 While most people support organ donation, it is not always completely understood.
-Many people have misconceptions and hangups that prevent them from registering to become organ donors, but in most cases, they're simply not true.
+Many people have misconceptions and hang-ups that prevent them from registering to become organ donors, but they’re simply not true in most cases.
 Get the facts about organ donation here.

 Myth: Doctors and nurses won’t work as hard to save organ donors.